- 1. Andis UltraEdge Super 2-Speed Detachable Blade Clipper, Model AGC2

 - Poodle Grooming: More Than A Handful

-If you have a Poodle, you know that one of the more important things about keeping them healthy is maintaining a healthy skin and coat.
+If you have a poodle or even a poodle mix (aka doodle), you know that one of the more important things about keeping them healthy is maintaining a healthy skin and coat.
 Their coat requires constant upkeep, and if they are not groomed regularly it can end up in mats that cause discomfort in the dog.
 Bathing, washing, and trimming a Poodle can also increase a relationship between dog and owner, building trust between the two.

 This article will covered everything you need to know about grooming your Poodle.
 From proper clipper choices, how to care for an maintain grooming equipment, and what to watch out for when trimming your Poodle, we have you covered.
 Grooming a Poodle is no easy feat, and a trip to the grooming salon can cost a lot when you have such a thick coated breed.
 By following this article, you will be able to prepare yourself with the best grooming tools you can get for your dog.
 Here are a few things covered: